Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## Motivation

 This project started as an exploration into orbital mechanics after watching a few rocket launches.
-It evolved into a full technical sandbox for real-time, double-precision orbital dynamics using Unity and native C++.
+It gradually turned into a way to simulate real orbital mechanics in real time, using Unity for rendering and C++ for the physics.

 ---